 The INP Method consists of frameworks and tools to enlist positive emotions, manage negative emotions, and turn identity from a hindrance into a help.
 Here are some of its major elements:

 1. The Core Concerns Framework: Developed by Roger Fisher and Daniel Shapiro, this widespread method for addressing emotions in negotiation consists of five key human motivations--appreciation, affiliation, autonomy, status, and role--and shows how we can use them to understand people's emotions and to enlist positive emotions that foster information sharing and mutual gains.
 The model has been used successfully across contexts, and the book Beyond Reason includes a first-hand narrative about how Jamil Mahuad, President of Ecuador (1998-2000), used the concepts in the successful negotiations with Peruvian President Fujimori over a major border dispute.
 Here’s a resource to help you prepare using the core concerns: the Emotions Preparation Tool.
+An abbreviated version of the chart can be found here.

 2. The Tribes Effect.
 Prof. Shapiro coined this term to describe the us-them mindset that emerges when our identity feels threatened in a conflict situation.
 Once we enter this state of mind, it is extremely difficult to break free.
 Recognition that we are in the mindset is the first step toward emotional liberty.
 In Negotiating the Nonnegotiable, Shapiro articulates three basic characteristics of the tribes effect: our perspective becomes adversarial, self-righteous, and closed to dissenting opinion.
 Shapiro also highlights the opposite of the tribes effect, a communal mindset, which is connective, compassionate, and open to appreciating multiple perspectives.